Visiting Walt Disney World in July 2025

 July Weather

 Overall, the weather in Orlando is quite hot in July.
 Seriously… it’s hot.
-The average high is 92 degrees and the low is typically around 75 degrees.
-It is technically Orlando’s rainy season as well.
+The average high is 92 degrees, and the low is typically around 75 degrees.
+Technically, it is Orlando’s rainy season as well.
 That being said, most rain in July will come in short “spurts” rather than be an all-day thing.
 Brief afternoon downpours are very typical!
 (In other words, prepare for rain.
 Ponchos may be a good thing to pack!)

 July Disney World Crowd Calendar